piallai/glove/README.md

 # Summary

-- The library is designed as a general C++ toolkit with straightforward bindings with Qt
+## What it does

-  - to manage parametrization of a class
+- Design parametrization widgets in the blink of an eye

+	- Handles typed parameters, with straightforward GUI

-  - to manage data containers as tables
+- Easy handling of data containers using GUI tables

-  - to manage progress feedback of algorithms
+- Easy progress feedback of algorithms with GUI

+- Can transform an existing C++ program into a GUI application with minimum modifications ([details](#glove-application))

+## How

 - Requires only [Qt](https://doc.qt.io/qt-6/get-and-install-qt.html) to be installed

 - **Single header available**

+- The library is designed as a general C++ toolkit with straightforward bindings with Qt

 - Modularity by relying on template specializations